jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/userProfile/userProfile.rst

 6. Region - specifies regional formats for dates and number, example is shown below the menu
 7. User UUID (can not be changed, only copied)
 8. Email (can not be changed, only copied)
 9. Auto deposit mailbox - specifies which mailbox will be used for incoming envelopes.
-If disabled - you will have to manually specify mailbox for each incoming envelope.
+If disabled - you will have to manually specify mailbox for each incoming envelope
-10. Signature settings - here you can create or update tour e-ink signature
+10. Signature settings - here you can create or update your e-ink signature
 11. Register personal account
 12. Register company account